Every woman is an individual and symptoms can vary hugely in duration and severity.

 Your health is your responsibility and you are in charge of your own well-being!

-If you feel you are struggling with any aspect of your menopause journey, ask your GP for advice and help.
+If you feel you are struggling with any aspect of your menopause journey, fill out My symptom checklist and ask your GP for advice and help.
 You are not alone.
 Whatever the symptoms, help is available for you.